 The Army allows more recruits to enlist with a GED than any other branch.
 The Army even has a special program, called Army Prep School, that allows individuals to enlist who have no high school diploma or GED.

-Like the Air Force, the Army also offers a higher enlistment rank for recruits with college.
+Like the Air Force, the Army also offers a higher enlistment rank for recruits with college experience.
 Unlike the Air Force, where the maximum initial enlistment rank for college credits is E-3, the Army offers the rank of E-4 for those with a bachelor's degree.

 Marine Corps ASVAB and Education Requirements

 Marine Corps recruits must score at least 32 on the ASVAB.
-Very few exceptions are made (about one percent) for some exceptionally otherwise qualified recruits with scores as low as 25.
+Very few exceptions are made (about one percent) for some otherwise qualified recruits (exceptionally qualified, that is) with scores as low as 25.

 The Marine Corps offers advanced enlistment rank for college credits.
-However, of all the services, the Marines are the most restrictive in this area.
+However, the Marines are the most restrictive of all of the branches in this area.
 The maximum advanced rank for college credits is E-2, where the other services will give college credit advanced rank up to E-3 (E-4 in the Army).

 Navy ASVAB and Education Requirements